hardin47/st47s-and-d47a/content/courses/M152-stattheory/index.md

 </figure>

-**Statistical Theory** ...
+**Statistical Theory** is an introduction to statistics for students with a background in probability theory, calculus, and linear algebra.
+There is no statistics prerequisite for this class.
+The course will be focused on the theoretical aspects of the material, though there will be some real world applications in class and in the homework assignments.
+The idea is to have a strong mathematical understanding of the concepts while also understanding how the concepts are applied in the real world.

 ## Student Learning Outcomes.
-By the end of the semester, students will be able to do the following:
+At the completion of this course, students will:

+* be able to derive the methods from introductory statistics using tools from mathematics (i.e., calculus and probability).
+* be able to justify the use of a particular method (technical conditions).
+* be able to weigh advantages and disadvantages of different estimation techniques (e.g., bias, variability, resistance to outliers).
+* know to and how to communicate results effectively.

 ## Course website

-Statistical Theory was last taught in Fall 2020, materials can be found on the <a href = "https://research.pomona.edu/johardin/math152f20/" target = "_blank">course website</a>.
+Statistical Theory was last taught in Fall 2022, materials can be found on the <a href = "https://m152-stat-theory.netlify.app/" target = "_blank">course website</a>.